aenrichus/text2min/README.md

 ## Planned Upgrades

 * fix the Known Issues below
+* add a parameter that allows for selection of minutes or hours
 * convert this into an R package for distribution

 ## Known Issues